calume/agileFlex/Forecasting/README.md

 The Mean Absolute Errors for day ahead persistence and gaussian mixture model (GMM) as well as the GMM intraday mean errors are as follows;

-Method | Mean Absolute Error
+Method | Normalised Mean Absolute Error
 -------|--------------------
 DA Persistence| 0.076
-DA GMM|0.067
+DA GMM|0.086
-DA ID|0.052
+DA ID|0.038

-The GMM provides a slight improvement over the persistence forecast for DA.
+The GMM performs slightly worse on average than the persistence forecast for DA.
 An obvious improvement would be to use weather forecasts (irradiance or temperature), however the level of accuracy using GMM is sufficient and the gains to be made from improving the method may not warrant the effort involved.

 The range of possible errors for each method is shown by season in the box plots below.